andrejsstepanovs/andai/README.md

 ### ✅ Structured Git Integration
 - **Branch-per-task workflow**: Every ticket and subtask gets its own isolated git branch
 - **Controlled merging**: Changes are only merged after explicit approval
-- **Clean history**: Squash your and AI colab code into a clean commits before shipping

 ### ✅ Complete Workflow Control
 - **Review flexibility**: Accept, reject, or edit AI-generated changes at any stage (or auto merge everything)